 Gospel Politics 2012

 “…think of the Bible less as a book of answers and more as a book that helps us raise the right questions.
-It forces us to think about issues that were important in the First Century – the same issues: government, health care, family values, the military, capital punishment, taxes.
-They were of concern then and they are of concern today…The Bible opens up those questions.”
+It forces us to think about issues that were important in the First Century – the same issues: government, health care, family values, the military, capital punishment, and taxes.
+They were of concern then, and they are of concern today…The Bible opens up those questions.”

 “We remember that the ultimate goal of all of this is Love of God and love of neighbors, and when we do this, we remember as well that people of very good will and strong religious faith may have completely different views than us, and we cannot demonize the people on the other side of the table.”

 “We may not vote by the same party line; we might not have the same solutions.
 But we cannot afford to demonize because that means that we have denied the Image of God in the face of our neighbor.”

 On Common Ground: Christian and Jewish Understandings of the Middle East – May 2016

 Dr. Amy-Jill Levine offers Biblical perspectives on the land of Israel.
 Learn why Jews who learn Judaism by attending synagogue get a different view of Israel than Christians who attend church.